anchalama/README.md/README.md

 I invite you to explore my portfolio, which includes:

 - Data visualizations and dashboards created using Power BI, Tableau, and Excel
-- Examples of data management and integration using Python, SQL, and Excel
+- Examples of data management and integration using SQL, and Excel
 - Case studies of process improvement and project management successes
 - Demonstrations of my expertise in Agile methodologies, CRM systems, and communication and collaboration tools